wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
-* 12/2021: Our paper about gradient-free topology optimization is accepted by Nature Communications.
+* 12/2021: Our paper about gradient-free topology optimization is accepted by **Nature Communications**.
-* 09/2021: Start the journey at NEU, Boston, MA after one year remote study (due to Covid-19 and travel ban).
+* 09/2021: Start the journey at NEU, Boston, MA after one-year remote study (due to Covid-19 and travel ban).

 Education
 ======